anderson-aristotle/ruby-objects/README.md

 -   `side_length` : set during instantiation, readable and writeable.
 -   `color` : NOT set during instantiation, readable and writeable.

-The initalize method should have the following signature:
+The initialize method should have the following signature:
 `Shape.new(num_sides, side_length)`

 The class should also have an instance method called `calculate_area`,